 This method was then commonly used across ancient Egypt and Greece, and then kept developing in Europe through the Middle Ages and Renaissance.
-Today, there are many businesses that specialise in offering the service, as it has the potential to aid growth of a business that typically struggles with Cashflow.
+Today, there are many businesses who specialise in offering the service, as it has the potential to aid growth of a business that typically struggles with Cashflow.

 Although it was developed thousands of years ago, the concept tends to confuse people, especially those who are not well versed in the language of finance.
 In reality, the process is quite simple.
-Receive up to 80% of the money owed to you buy your customers up front, instead of having to wait 30, 60 or even 90 days for them to pay.
+Receive up to 80% of the money owed to you by your customers up front, instead of having to wait 30, 60 or even 90 days for them to pay.
 This gives your business the ability to buy more stock, invest in equipment or pay wages and taxes on time.
 When your customers eventually pay, you will receive the remaining 20%, minus any fees.
 It really is quite simple.

 Naming the process is not so simple.
-There are so many different names for the same service that there is no wonder consumers are confused.
+There are so many different names for the same service that there is no wonder businesses are confused.
 Debt Factoring, Debtor Finance, Invoice Finance, Customer Invoice Finance, Accounts Receivable Finance, Cashflow Finance, Invoice Discounting – the list could go on.
 Are there any differences between these services?